-When sailing from and back to the same US port, there are a surprising number of cruise destinations you can visit with Norwegian Cruise Line.
-Places to cruise without a passport include:
+Vacation planners are always wondering if you need a passport for a cruise.
+When sailing from and back to the same US port, there are a surprising number of cruise destinations you can visit with Norwegian.
+Our top places to cruise without a passport include:

 Think: whale spotting, dog-sledding or thrill riding on a jet-powered catamaran.
 Or maybe unprecedented photo ops, wildlife viewing, and glacier watching are more your thing.
 Whatever you're looking to do, Alaska is definitely nature at its best.